 For the first wash, add half a cup of white vinegar to the wash water, along with about half the recommended amount of laundry detergent.
 The vinegar will help set the colors and remove any residue on the towels.
 Dry them thoroughly on a low heat setting, using wool dryer balls to help keep the fabric soft and to reduce drying time.

 Separate your towels by color.
-In addition to water, towels tend to absorb dyes from other items in the wash.
-So if you have classic white towels, running them through a rinse cycle with other white towels will help keep them from getting that dingy, discolored look.
-If you’re washing colored towels, you can avoid splotching and dye transference by sticking to the same color in a load.
+Towels often absorb dyes from other items in the wash.
+If you’ve ever wondered how to keep white towels white, the answer is proper sorting.
+Laundering classic white towels with other white towels will help prevent that dingy, discolored look.
+If you’re washing colored towels, you can avoid splotching and dye transference by keeping the same colors in a load.

-Don’t overload the washing machine.
-Because towels are made of absorbent material, they can take longer to dry if they don’t have proper space to move within the washing machine drum.
-For most top-loading machines, the maximum number of towels you should wash at one time is 10.
-If you use a front-loading washer, keep it to seven or less.
+Towels need plenty of space to move inside the washing machine drum.
+For most top-loading machines, you should wash no more than towels at a time, and fewer is better.
+If you use a front-loading washer, keep it to three or four.

 If you need help selecting the best type of towel for your home, see our Towel Materials and Sizes guide.

-Use the lowest dryer setting for towels, and watch out for overheating, which can tighten the fibers.
-Tighter fibers will leave your towles feeling stiff and reduce their absorption capacity.
+Use the lowest dryer setting for towels and watch out for overheating, which can tighten the fibers.
+Tighter fibers leave your towels feeling stiff and reduce their absorption capacity.

 Instead of using a fabric softener or fabric sheet, toss in a few Wool Dryer Balls to help fluff the towels and further reduce drying time.
 If you’d prefer your bath linens to have a light scent, try a few drops of essential oil.
 (You can learn more in this guide, Do Wool Dryer Balls Really Work?)